54 Free Tone Sound Effects - Most Popular

 The audible signal when the 1 key on a telephone is pressed, in "DTMF".

 Sound of the evacuation siren in a concert hall, triggered by an electrical issue.
-I looped a very short passage.
 Each such sequence is normally interspersed with a message in French and English, urging people to leave the building, but I have removed it.
 UCS Category: ALRMElec.
-Duration: 00:17.
+Length: 00:05.

 Key 7 in DTMF